Socket

 Specifies whether there is binary data in the emitted data.
 Increases

 performance when specified.
-Can be true
+Can be true or false.

 var io = require('socket.io')();